tddfellow/tddfellow.github.io/source/_posts/2016-08-30-getting-stuck-while-doing-tdd-part-1-example.markdown

 ---
 layout: post
 title: "Getting Stuck While Doing TDD.
 Part 1: Example"
 description: "Following 3 rules of TDD sounds really simple at first.
-In practice there is a moment when one has to implement the whole algorithm at once to make currently failing test pass.
+In practice, there is a moment when one has to implement the whole algorithm at once to make currently failing test pass.
 This is called 'getting stuck' in TDD.
-In this article we will explore how exactly this happens and how to prevent that."
+In this article, we will explore how exactly this happens and how to prevent that."
 date: 2016-08-30 15:27:30 +0200
 comments: true
 categories: